DaveStutler/G9/README.md

 Our data does not appear to be overfit.
 For more information about this and to see the required fitting graph, please see our colab file

 ## Model 2: Binary Classification Using SVM - Linear vs. Circular Collisions
+In our project, we tested the hypothesis of classifying the colison type base on the model

+* Data Preprocessing:
+* Performance metrics
+* Classfication Reports:
 ## Model 3: Regression - Predicting the Count of Each Decayed Particle
 In our project, it makes perfect sense to use a 5-layer ANN to handle complex data.
 The linear activation function is one of the simplest activation functions.
 It only performs a linear combination of inputs and weights, so the calculation is very fast, speeding up the overall model.
 The Leaky ReLU activation function solves the "neuron death" problem by having a small slope on negative inputs (usually a small constant, such as 0.01) so that the gradient does not disappear completely in these regions, thus aiding gradient propagation and training Deeper neural networks.
 Its output is not strictly zero in the negative region, which helps the network learn and converge, and this activation function can fit the data better in some cases because it has non-zero values over a wider range of input gradients.
 To sum up, choosing the appropriate activation function and number of network layers can improve the performance of the model.